 5. Scour the Interwebs for other websites describing the museum to assist my writing.

-Now don’t divulge my secrets to anyone, lets some jerk starts Connecticut MuseumPursuit in an effort to undermine my efforts.
+Please don’t divulge my secrets to anyone, lest some jerk starts Connecticut MuseumPursuit in an effort to undermine my efforts.
 Anyway, checking through my secret tips list, let’s see how I did:

 1. My pictures are very limited due to Damian and to the uncomfortable nature of taking a jillion pictures alone with a kindly docent in an old house in Ellington.

 2. I picked up the one available, and while it’s a fun read about an important Ellington fixture, it doesn’t help me out right now.

 3. I’ve already used up everything the website offers.

 So here we are.
 In an old house with a bunch of old stuff I saw five months ago while corralling an ornery child.
 I can’t blame anyone but myself, really.
 And Damian.
 Everything is usually his fault.
 Just kidding.